 CXCL12 (C-X-C Motif Chemokine Ligand 12) is a Protein Coding gene.
 Diseases associated with CXCL12 include Human Immunodeficiency Virus Type 1 and Whim Syndrome.
-Among its related pathways are p70S6K Signaling and CCR5 Pathway in Macrophages.
+Among its related pathways are Signaling by GPCR and CCR5 Pathway in Macrophages.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and chemokine activity.

 UniProtKB/Swiss-Prot Summary for CXCL12 Gene